 If you have a large job - over 500 slides - Costco will hand you two or more DVDs with your slides on them.
 Their DVDs are limited to 500 slides.
-We, on the other hand, will load your slides onto DVDs, or to Blu-ray discs (conventional, or M-Discs) which can hold thousands of slide images - even at our much higher resolution.
+We, on the other hand, will load your slides onto a flash drive (up to 1TB capacity), DVDs, or to Blu-ray discs (conventional, or M-Discs) which can hold thousands of slide images - even at our much higher resolution.
 We have produced Blu-ray slide shows with over 3,000 slides on a single Blu-ray M-disc.
-Want your files on a flash drive?
-Costco says "Too Bad!".
-We say: "Certainly!"

 Our approach, as explained on the "Slides" page is, first, to handle your slides one at a time.
-We clean the loose dust off, photograph the slide, and return it to the carousel, (if that's where it came from), unless you have opted for the Space-SaverTM Option..
+We place the slide on a special illuminated stage, photograph the slide, and return it to the carousel, (if that's where it came from), unless you have opted for the Space-SaverTM Option..
 Or, we restack it in it's box or container.
 As described on the Slides page, our process produces a 24MP image of a 35mm slide - that's more than 3x the resolution you will get from Costco.

 We can't say whether Costco does anything to minimize dust and debris on the image, but we CAN say (from personal experience) that they do not produce totally clean images (see the comparisons below).